oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 applications will create a pool once as part of initialization.
 After an application finishes using a connection pool, it should release all connections and terminate the connection pool by calling the :meth:`pool.close()` method.
 During runtime, some pool properties can be changed with :meth:`pool.reconfigure()`.
-Note in node-oracledb Thick mode, the number of :ref:`worker threads <workerthreads>` should be sized correctly before creating a pool.
+Note that in node-oracledb Thick mode, the number of :ref:`worker threads <workerthreads>` should be sized correctly before creating a pool.

 Connections from the pool are obtained with :meth:`pool.getConnection()`.
 If all connections in a pool are being used, then subsequent ``getConnection()`` calls will be put in a :ref:`queue <connpoolqueue>` until a connection is available.
 Connections must be released with :meth:`connection.close()` when no longer needed so they can be reused.
-Make sure to release connections in all codes paths, include error handlers.
+Make sure to release connections in all code paths including in error handlers.

 Each connection in a pool should be used for a given unit of work, such as a transaction or a set of sequentially executed statements.
 Statements should be